tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 ## Phase 2: Device Preparation

-Please note that it's highly recommended to complete this step on a machine separate from your TezBake baking machine.
+Please note that it's highly recommended to complete this step on a clean machine separate from your TezBake baking machine.
 This ensures the highest level of security.

+When considering whether to use your baking machine (with TezBake on it) itself or a separate machine to setup your TezSign gadget, consider which machine is less likely to be compromised.
+A newly setup Linux machine is preferred.
+If that's not an option, use the machine that has the lowest risk profile.
+For example, your baking machine with just tezbake on it is often a better option than your daily driver machine because it doesn't browse the internet or download any applications.

-Use the companion app to complete the setup, available here: [TezSign Releases](https://github.com/tez-capital/tezsign/releases)
+When using a separate setup machine, download the companion app to complete the setup, available here: [TezSign Releases](https://github.com/tez-capital/tezsign/releases) *(the companion app filename starts with `tezsign-host-`)*

+When using TezBake itself to setup your TezSign gadget, you'll be using `tezbake tezsign *` commands directly on your baking machine and downloading the companion app is not necessary (i.e., the companion app is already a part of TezBake, just like TezPay and TezPeak).

-Command examples are provided for using the companion app and TezBake, if you go for the ease of setup.
+Command examples are provided for using the companion app and TezBake.

 ### 1. Initialize device